+This is among the most crucial day trading rules.
 As the saying goes, hope for the best, but plan for the worst.
-You should always assume that the trade you are about to enter the market with will likely lose regardless of how high probability, you think, it has to be a winner.
-It may sound cliché, but when it comes to day trading, not having a detailed plan outlining when you should exit if the trade goes against you as well as when you want to exit with some profit is equivalent to having a plan to fail.
+You should always assume that the trade you are about to open will likely lose.
+Even if you think it has a high probability of it being a winner.
+It may sound cliché, but when it comes to day trading, not having a detailed plan that marks your exit if the trade goes against you or when you reach your profit target is equal to planning for failure.

-The plan to exit the market should come before you decide at which price you will buy or sell the asset you are trading.
-Moreover, the plan should not be based on a whim and there should be some sound reasoning behind why you want to enter and exit a trade.
-That’s why having a detailed trading strategy that is well tested and proven to work in various market conditions is the key to become a successful day trader.
+The plan to exit the market should come before you decide at which price you will buy or sell the asset.
+Moreover, the plan shouldn’t be based on a whim.
+There should be some sound reasoning behind why you want to enter and exit a trade.
+That is why having a detailed and time-tested trading strategy that has proven to work in various market conditions is the key to become a successful day trader.

-Most day traders apply technical analysis-based trading strategies because short-term time frames are not suitable for fundamental analysis that plays out over days or even weeks.
+Most day traders apply technical analysis-based trading strategies because short-term time frames are not suitable for fundamental analysis.
 Hence, day traders like to draw horizontal support and resistance lines based on historical price action to know where a trend might find an obstacle in the near future.

 One way to plan an exit even before entering a trade is to find the nearest support and resistance levels.
 Once you have a basic idea about where the trend might start a retracement, you can plan your entry and exit more accurately.

-In figure 1, we can see that the EUR/USD was range-bound on the hourly time frame.
+In figure 1, we can see that the EUR/USD was range-bound.
 If you are a price action-based day trader, you might have wanted to trade after the bearish pin bar formed.
-In this example trade, your exit plan would be above the previous resistance, at 1.1230, if the trade turned against you.
-By contrast, you would reduce your exposure to the market or completely exit the market with some profit once the price would reach the well-defined support level around 1.1165.
+In this example, your exit plan would be above the previous resistance, at 1.1230, if the trade turned against you.
+By contrast, you would reduce your exposure or completely exit the market with the gained profit once the price reaches the well-defined support level around 1.1165.